 Lung Cancer Screening at Exeter Hospital

-Exeter Hospital’s Lung Cancer Screening Program provides lung cancer screening to adults who meet the high risk criteria.
-We follow national, research-based standards to deliver coordinated care and ongoing follow-up.
+Our program is accredited by the American College of Radiology as a Designated Lung Cancer Screening Center.
+We follow national, research-based standards to deliver team-based care and ongoing follow-up.
 Our team includes:

 - Specialist physicians who are board-certified in radiology, pulmonary medicine, surgery and oncology.

-- CT scan technologists who are expert in high quality, low-dose CT imaging techniques.
+- CT scan technologists who are expert in high quality, low-dose chest CT imaging techniques.

-- The program navigator who coordinates communication and follow-up.
+- The Nurse Navigator who tracks patients in the program and coordinates communication and follow-up.